 Jianghua Xiang (Ginger Flower)

-Ginger Flower Wulong’s forward, sweet-spicy fragrance like the flowers of the ginger plant softens into ripened fruit and pastry aromas.
+Ginger Flower Wulong’s forward, sweet-spicy fragrance like the flowers of the ginger plant softens into sweet ripe fruit and pastry aromas.
 Its old-growth tea trees yield a persistent, smooth flavor.
 Traditionally roasted over lychee root charcoal.

 $27.00